gordonb3/bubba-overlay/README.md

 #### File Transfer Daemon
 This package adds download and upload capabilities to the bubba web admin.
 Uploading files requires the use of apache web server running the web admin.
 The original additional feature to download torrents was removed in March 2020 as conflicts with supporting libraries could no longer be resolved.

-#### Logitech Media Server
+#### Lyrion Music Server
-Although being meant a binary distribution, they stopped shipping the platform dependent libraries for ARMv5 and PowerPC a long time ago.
+Formerly known as Logitech Media Server this used to be a binary distribution, however they stopped shipping the platform dependent libraries for ARMv5 and PowerPC a long time ago.
 This is a source build and it's perl dependencies may pull in up to ~100 additional packages and will take quite some time to complete.

 <p><br>Optional packages included in the overlay are:</p>